MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Setup
-In order for this tool to work you need to download the proof-of-concept source file and save it to your Desktop.
-You then need to download the zip file to run the analysis.
+In order for this tool to work you need to download the [proof-of-concept zip file](proof-of-concept.zip), unzip it and save it to your Desktop.
+Follow the instruction in this README to run the R script, for a more detailed description of the script, download the POC-notebook.

-In RStudio, you need to set your working directory.
+Prior to running the script, you need to set your working directory to the proof-of-concept directory in RStudio.

 # Installation
 Go follow the instructions at https://www.r-project.org if you need to install R.

 Alternatively, you can run the following command in OSX Mac terminal: